ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

-     Possibly after chain verification, C adds AUTH_CRED_RS to the set of its trusted peer authentication credentials, relying on AS as trusted provider
+     Possibly after chain verification, C adds AUTH_CRED_RS to the set of its trusted peer authentication credentials, relying on AS as trusted provider.

-     Regardless, when continuing the EDHOC session, C uses as authentication credential of RS the one identified by ID_CRED_R
+     Regardless, when continuing the EDHOC session, C uses as authentication credential of RS the one identified by ID_CRED_R.

     |                                         |                       |
     |  EDHOC message_3 to /.well-known/edhoc  |                       |